-Within its walls, guests can pick and choose their own adventure, grouped around three core elements: The superlative, must-see Sleep No More theatrical production; the speakeasy-inspired, supper club-style The Heath restaurant; and the rooftop lounge, Gallow Green.
+Within its walls, guests can pick and choose their own adventure, grouped around three core elements: the superlative, must-see "Sleep No More" theatrical production; the speakeasy-inspired, supper club-style The Heath restaurant; and the rooftop lounge, Gallow Green.

-Think Eyes Wide Shut, meets haunted house, meets murder-mystery theater, meets Shakespearean tragedy Macbeth, meets film noir, and you might just get the most general gist of this must-be-experienced-to-be-believed theatrical production, from British company Punchdrunk.
+Think "Eyes Wide Shut" meets haunted house, meets murder-mystery theater, meets Shakespearean tragedy "Macbeth," meets film noir, and you might just get the most general gist of this must-be-experienced-to-be-believed theatrical production, from British company Punchdrunk.

-Sleep No More is not a traditional sit-down stage show, but rather a unique, roving, interactive play, where curious, adventurous theater-goers and anguished, agile actors roam freely between a massive multi-floor set where acts unfold throughout more than 100 meticulously detailed and dimly lit rooms, corridors, and themed spaces.
-From a graveyard to a taxidermist's workshop, nursery to hospital ward, each room reveals clues and sparks imaginations, with participants invited to hands-on exploration as they search for clues and context—you can rummage through drawers, open cupboards, thumb through books and photographs.
+"Sleep No More" is not a traditional sit-down stage show, but rather a unique, roving, interactive play, where curious, adventurous theater-goers and anguished, agile actors roam freely between a massive multi-floor set where acts unfold throughout more than 100 meticulously detailed and dimly lit rooms, corridors, and themed spaces.
+From a graveyard to a taxidermist's workshop, nursery to a hospital ward, each room reveals clues and sparks imaginations, with participants invited to hands-on exploration as they search for clues and context—you can rummage through drawers, open cupboards, thumb through books and photographs.

-The macabre tone of the immersive... show is consistently eerie and suspenseful, with participants required to wear Venetian carnival-style masks, and sworn to silence throughout the course of the play.
+The macabre tone of the immersive show is consistently eerie and suspenseful, with participants required to wear Venetian carnival-style masks, and sworn to silence throughout the course of the play.
 Efforts are made by staff to separate groups and couples as they arrive so that the show is experienced as a solitary journey.
 Alone, in this dark world, devoid of the comfortable commentary and facial cues of friends and even strangers, one is left to solely navigate the depths of one's senses and emotional impulses, in a setting that intrinsically nurtures inner fears and anxieties.

 In theory, no two participants have the same journey, as audience members are free to wander the sprawling set at whim, roaming from room to room, examining their surroundings—a half-typed letter here, a bloody bathtub there—stumbling upon actors and scenes as the play unfolds all around them.

-Ultimately, the storytelling is nonlinear, and the conclusions drawn come based on the varying plot points any one guest might witness.
+Ultimately, the storytelling is nonlinear, and the conclusions drawn come based on the varying plot points any particular guest might witness.
 It is all, of course, subject to interpretation and might even be deemed nonsensical—as is often the case with any proper nightmare worth recalling.

-Sleep No More performances generally last up to three hours, though participants may stay for as little or as much time as they wish.
-Before, after, or during the show, guests can visit the jazz-infused Manderley Bar, for cocktails and shots to take the edge off.
+"Sleep No More" performances generally last up to three hours, though participants may stay for as little or as much time as they wish.
+Before, after, or during the show, guests can visit the jazz-infused Manderley Bar for cocktails and shots to take the edge off.

-Production company Punchdrunk's first-ever foray into restaurants, The Heath, set just a door down from Sleep No More, offers even more set-worthy, film-noir-esque atmosphere, designed to recall a 1930s-era, speakeasy-style supper club.
+Production company Punchdrunk's foray into restaurants, The Club Car, set just a door down from "Sleep No More," offers even more set-worthy, film-noir-esque atmosphere, designed to recall a 1930s-era, speakeasy-style supper club.

-Gallow Green guests can choose from cocktails ($17), wine (from $12), and beer (from $8), or stiff punch bowls to share (from $65), along with sweet and savory light bites designed by The Heath's chef.
+Gallow Green guests can choose from cocktails ($17.00), wine (from $12.00), and beer (from $8.00), or stiff punch bowls to share (from $65.00), along with sweet and savory light bites designed by the chef.

 True to The McKittrick Hotel's core concept, guests can expect occasional interjections of period actors embedded within the crowds.

-Come fall and winter, the space is completely reimagined as...
-The Lodge, a cozy, cabin-style retreat with mulled wine and hot spiced cider on the menu, and a pine-tree forest erected just outside.
+Come fall and winter, the space is completely reimagined as The Lodge, a cozy, cabin-style retreat with mulled wine and hot spiced cider on the menu, and a pine-tree forest erected just outside.

-There's also a seasonal brunch service on Sundays, with live music (it's held in The Heath in case of bad weather; $35, including one cocktail).
-Reservations are recommended; doors open at 5pm nightly, and 11:30am for Sunday brunch.
-542 W. 27th St.; btwn 10th & 11th aves.; 212-564-1662
+There's also a seasonal brunch service on Sundays, with live music (held inside in case of bad weather; $35.00, including one cocktail).
+Reservations are recommended; doors open at 5 p.m. nightly and 11:30 a.m. for Sunday brunch.